-Work over the two years of the course responding to the four assessment objectives (60%).
+Work over the two years of the course responding to the four assessment objectives supported with two mock exams producing final pieces of work supporting studies for book work (60%).

-Component 2 - Examination
+Component 2 - Examination/externally set task

-Preparatory work followed by a 10-hour examination responding to a set subject title (40%).
+Preparatory work supporting a chosen theme selected from an externally set task paper over 8 school weeks followed by a 10-hour period (exam) to produce a final piece of work supporting the preparatory work to a set subject title (40%).